electricimp/MP2624/README.md

 ### setInputVoltageRegulation(*inputVoltage*)

 The *setInputVoltageRegulation()* method takes one required parameter, a float *inputVoltage*, the desired input voltage in volts.
 Supported values range from 3.88V to 5.08V in 80mV increments.
-All vaules will be rounded down to the closest supported value.
+All values will be rounded down to the closest supported value.
 The method returns the actual *inputVoltage* set.
 The default value is 4.36V.

 ```squirrel
 local inV = charger.setInputVoltageRegulation(4.04);